 - Western Australia

-Internationally, CPR has two satellite teams, in Christchurch and Auckland New Zealand, and proudly collaborates with Animal Aid (UK), People for the Ethical Treatment of Animals (USA) and Horseracing Wrongs (USA).
+Internationally, CPR has three satellite teams, in Wellington, Whanganui and Auckland New Zealand, and proudly collaborates with Animal Aid (UK), People for the Ethical Treatment of Animals (AU), Animal Welfare Association (Switzerland), Italian Horse Protection (Italy) and Horseracing Wrongs (USA).

 Statement of Purposes: